SaschaZeGerman/loginbuddy/apitest/README.md

 In addition, this test setup uses a custom Loginbuddy config loader.

-To run the tests do the following (assuming the pre-requisites are satisfied):
+To run the first set of tests do the following (assuming the pre-requisites are satisfied):
 - `cd ./docker`
 - `make run-test`  // it copies test files and lauches the docker containers
-- Launch SOAPUI and import the projects `./soapui/project/loginbuddy-basic.xml`, `.../loginbuddy-configManagement.xml`, `.../loginbuddy-flows.xml`
+- Launch SOAPUI and import the projects `./soapui/project/loginbuddy-basic.xml`, `.../loginbuddy-configManagement.xml`
 - run the test by double-clicking the imported project, select 'TestSuites' and click the green 'run button'

 You should only see green diagrams!

 When this is done, run `make stop-test` to stop the test environment!

+To run the second set of tests do the following (assuming the pre-requisites are satisfied):
+- `cd ./docker`
+- `make run-test-flows`  // it copies test files and lauches the docker containers
+- Launch SOAPUI and import the projects `.../loginbuddy-flows.xml`
+- run the test by double-clicking the imported project, select 'TestSuites' and click the green 'run button'

+You should only see green diagrams!

+When this is done, run `make stop-test-flows` to stop the test environment!

 ### Custom Configuration Loader